Pots, Potters and Potteries

 of Buckinghamshire 1200-1910

-Pottery was long a major Buckinghamshire industry, with dozens of kiln sites.
+Pottery was a major Buckinghamshire industry, with dozens of kiln sites.
 The potter’s skills of throwing, firing and glazing were handed down through families for generations.
 This comprehensive book lists potters and pottery production sites from the 13th century to the early 20th, and describes their products where known.
 These are set out alphabetically by parish for easy access.

 The authors are experts who draw on many years in the field.
 They bring together all currently known archaeological and documentary sources, gathering information from excavation reports of kiln sites, surface finds of ‘wasters’ which indicate local production, field names that point to as-yet-unlocated potteries, parish records, wills, indentures and national censuses.